TikTok’s Clean Look Makeup Trend Channels Main Character Energy

-But the latest viral beauty trend, racking up a quick 11 million + views on TikTok, gives a name to 2021's answer to post-lockdown makeup.
-Putting a fresh spin on 'lo-fi' beauty, 'Clean Look' makeup is the fun and easy way to approach everyday makeup that is beginner-friendly and will, by all accounts, make you look expensive AF.
+But the latest viral beauty trend, racking up 11 million+ views on TikTok, gives a name to 2021's answer to post-lockdown makeup.
+Putting a fresh spin on "lo-fi" beauty, "Clean Look" makeup is the fun and easy way to approach everyday makeup that is beginner-friendly and will, by all accounts, make you look expensive AF.

-Characterised by a fresh, blushed-up appearance, the Clean Look is all about amping up your natural skin and features with just a few products.
-Taking inspiration from the likes of Zendaya, Bella Hadid, Laura Harrier and Rosie Huntington-Whiteley, the look is easy to DIY — here's how.
+Characterized by a fresh, blushed-up appearance, the Clean Look is all about amping up your natural skin and features with just a few products.
+Taking inspiration from the likes of Zendaya, Bella Hadid, Laura Harrier, and Rosie Huntington-Whiteley, the look is easy to DIY — here's how.

 Advertisement